HackerNowful/Digispark-Driver/README.md

 Click the OK button to close the dialog box.

 Open Boards Manager Dialog Box
-In the Arduino IDE, use the top menu to navigate to Tools → Board → Boards Manager... to open the Boards Manager dialog box.
+In the Arduino IDE, use the top menu to navigate to <b>Tools → Board → Boards Manager... </b>to open the Boards Manager dialog box.

 Type Digispark into the search field at the top of the Boards Manager dialog box that contains the text "Filter your search..." to easily find the Digispark package.